tylercschneider/JustReadTheSigns/README.md

 To RUN
 ---
 1. Download the environment, the github link above has detailed directions
-2. Open run code in jupyter notebook.
+2. Open and run code in jupyter notebook.
-3. Your images within file to see how it works.
+3. Takes traffic sign as input.
-4. Predicts and overlays lane lines on single images or every frame in a video it is passed.
+4. Predicts which traffic sign against trained model.

 CALCULATIONS
 ---